Pride vs Humility: Differences, Charts, and Activities to Teach Your Kids

 Activity #6

 Teach your child gratitude first, always.
 Together, create a gratitude jar and decorate it.
-Place it in an open space.
+Please place it in an open space.

-Each day, have your child write down three things to be thankful for and put the notes in the jar.
+Have your child write down three things to be thankful for each day and put the notes in the jar.
 Gratitude has a funny way of teaching about pride and humility.

-After a period of time, extract the notes with your child and read them aloud to remember all the things they are grateful for.
+After some time, extract the notes with your child and read them aloud to remember all the things they are grateful for.
 You might even want to start a gratitude scrapbook to save the memories.

 Activity #7

-Have your child write a letter to themselves or draw a picture of themselves, making note of things to be proud of and ways they enjoy showing humility.
+Have your child write a letter to themselves or draw a picture of themselves, noting things they are proud of and ways they enjoy showing humility.

-This is an excellent way to boost self-esteem and provides a teaching opportunity to correct thinking patterns in a positive way.
+This is an excellent way to boost self-esteem and provides a teaching opportunity to correct thinking patterns positively.

 Activity #8

 With your child, create a vision board with photos or notes of goals your child wants to accomplish.
-Each time a milestone is reached, reward your child with a small token and explain the value they have in their lives and everyone else’s.
+Each time a milestone is reached, reward your child with a small token and explain their value in their lives and everyone else’s.

 Activity #9